Whether you're buying or selling a property, here are some home helpers.

 For my money, the obvious place to start.
 Rightmove is the UK's biggest property portal, with more than 20,000 estate agents and property developers across the UK registering properties with the site.
 Even if you don't find your ideal property there, it will certainly give you a good idea of what you can expect for your money.

-Rightmove is also available as a free application if you have the iPhone, which is well worth getting hold of.
+Rightmove is also available as a free application if you have an iPhone or Android smartphone, which is well worth getting hold of.